EmilRamsvik/Digital-Garden/content/Books/Book Reviews/Strategy/Data Strategy.md

 - In 2012 Cynthia Montgomery published a book anyone interested in strategy should know well as a great starting point to understand its purpose – The Strategist.

-- IBM has estimated that bad data costs US companies $3.1 trillion a year, equating to 12 per cent of revenue.
+- IBM has estimated that bad data costs US companies USD 3.1 trillion a year, equating to 12 per cent of revenue.

 - ‘Data is great, but strategy is better!’
 Steven Sinofsky